 The St. Louis County Historical Society Designated Endowment Fund was established with the Depot Foundation by the Society in prior years.
 The St. Louis County Historical Society is the sole beneficiary.
+This fund was fully withdrawn during the year ended December 31, 2023.

 The portion of the funds contributed by the St. Louis County Historical Society is considered a reciprocal transfer because the St. Louis County Historical Society is also the beneficiary of the funds.
 The funds are reported as an asset of the St. Louis County Historical Society.
-The fair value of this asset was \$160,018 and \$201,114 as of December 31, 2022 and 2021, respectively.
+The fair value of this asset was \$93,235 and \$160,018 as of December 31, 2023 and 2022.